ey92/notes/1101reading.md

 **formants** - peaks from filtering/resonant peaks of vocal tract

 **aspiration** - puff of air that follows release of consonant when there is a delay in onset of voicing; symbolized by superscript

+**phonetics** - how language is produced, regardless of modality of production

+**parameter** - aspects of articulation that describe primes in signed languages

+**phone** - a speech sound

+**prime** - fundamental element in visual-gestural languages, equivalent to phoneme in auditory-vocal languages, except primes produced simultaneously; phonemes only produced sequentially